rinoto/migramongo/README.md

 </dependency>
 ```

-* your migration script classes do not need to be a Spring Bean, the just must implement the interfaces
+* your migration script classes do not need to be a Spring Bean, they just must implement the interfaces
 * you need to provide a lookup mechanism when creating the migramongo instance. e.g.

 ```java